⚠️ Field Name Migration Notice (Jan 2026)

 Purpose: Communication endpoints for interacting with the agent.

-Importance: MUST include at least one endpoint if agent is meant to be interacted with.
+Importance: MUST include at least one service if agent is meant to be interacted with.

 General Structure: